hckmd/hckmd.github.io/projects/inhibitors-and-enablers.md

     <p>
         The project has been implemented using TypeScript and PhaserJS, which are two technologies that I have been wanting to learn for a while.
         The project is set up as a fixed size canvas that will not work well on mobile devices and should only be viewed on a desktop or laptop.
-        If you would like to see what the project looks like and can only use a mobile device, you can watch <a href="https://youtu.be/Oi897X_Y9CI" class="text-info">a video about it on YouTube here</a>.
+        If you would like to see what the project looks like and can only use a mobile device, you can watch <a href="https://youtu.be/Oi897X_Y9CI" class="site-link">a video about it on YouTube here</a>.
     </p>
     <h4>How to Use It</h4>
     <p>